WebAssembly/module-linking/proposals/module-linking/Subtyping.md

 Subtyping will extend what's currently ["import matching"](https://webassembly.github.io/spec/core/exec/modules.html#import-matching).
-The main gotcha with subtyping primarily comes around with how two module types's import lists are related.
+The main gotcha with subtyping primarily comes around with how two module types' import lists are related.
 This will go into more detail below on that.
 First though:

 **Instances**